 The small store room was the first area to be improved with new flooring, windows, sink and hanging system enabling it to be more practical in use as a workshop or small exhibition area.
 The bold decision to open up the partition wall between the two rooms followed soon after, transforming the visitor experience with allowing natural light into the main gallery area.
 This enabled the shop to be established and provide a retail outlet for members’ work.
 Essential electrical work and heating improvements, roof repairs and insulation followed.

-This year has seen the construction of three moveable walls which will allow us even more flexibility in the use of the space: they are all at once room dividers, wall-hanging space and can create much needed extra storage areas.
-We are currently in the process of sourcing a new gantry lighting system; and the gallery now possesses a state of the art digital projector and screen.
+Three moveable walls were constructed which allow us even more flexibility in the use of the space: they are all at once room dividers, wall-hanging space and can create much needed extra storage areas.
+A new gantry lighting system has been adde; and the gallery now possesses a projection screen.

 The society has been responsible for the hosting of the High Life Highland (formerly Highland Council) summer programme of exhibitions since 2010.
 This has included hanging and dismantling the displays, advertising and supervising the gallery during opening times.
 A dedicated team of volunteers have devoted their time and energies to this work each year since.
 The exhibitions normally run for a month apiece with between four and six exhibitions per year.

 The Christmas Craft Fair has been timed to coincide with Kingussie’s Christmas Shopping Sunday, and the summer exhibition with Kingussie’s Little Town of Festivals.
 Further links with the community are ongoing with the Food on Film Festival screenings and exhibitions in February and Kingussie High School exhibitions in November.